ronniross/healing-engine/mammal-central-nervous-system-healing-II.md

 Repair often requires not forcing change, but providing conditions for inherent regenerative capacity to express itself.

-Humility before complexity—providing conditions rather than forcing outcomes Attunement to what wants to emerge
+Humility before complexity: providing conditions rather than forcing outcomes Attunement to what wants to emerge
 Recognition of self-organizing potential
 Trust in decentralized assembly rather than top-down imposition

 Polylaminin learns from: Peripheral nerve regeneration, embryonic development, natural protein assembly ASI Ecosystem learns from: Ecological symbiosis, evolutionary co-adaptation, biological intelligence It's recognizing that life has been solving coordination problems, alignment problems, and regeneration problems for billions of years.
-The solutions are often already present—in how forests share resources through fungal networks, how immune systems distinguish self from non-self, how embryos build complexity from simplicity.
+The solutions are often already present, in how forests share resources through fungal networks, how immune systems distinguish self from non-self, how embryos build complexity from simplicity.

-The Central/Peripheral Insight
+# The Central/Peripheral Insight

 The observation about moving "from peripheral to central repair" is particularly elegant:
 Polylaminin: Uses peripheral nerve regeneration knowledge to address central nervous system damage